dapolloxp/external-dns/docs/tutorials/azure-private-dns-appgw-mi.md

 ```

-By default AKS will automatically create a cluster resources group that contains the app gateway instance and the cluster node pools.
+Note: By default AKS will automatically create a cluster resources group that contains the app gateway instance and the cluster node pools.
 It will generally follow the format of MC_<resource_group_name>_<cluster_name>_<region>.
-In my example above, the cluster resources group is *MC_aks-rg_aks-c1_eastus2*.
-We can query for the addonProfiles
+In my example above, the cluster resources group is *aks-c1-nodes-rg* since I provided the node resource group name at provisioning time.

+We can query for the addonProfiles to ensure that the ingress controller as been added.

 ```
 $ az aks show --resource-group aks-rg --name aks-c1 --query addonProfiles